Navid200/xDrip/docs/Nightscout/FullDisk.md

 - 20- Click on SSH on the Nightscout instance line.
 It should connect and open a terminal.
 Don't do anything other than [restarting](./Restart.md) the server from the menu.

-- 21- After the restart, follow these [instructions](./NS_SyncExecutables.md) to update if needed.
+- 21- After the restart, Nightscout will be up and running again.
+Follow these [instructions](./NS_SyncExecutables.md) to update if needed.

 - 22- You can now delete (or stop) the recovery instance.